Skip to content

 How do flagging reviews work, what it is for and what it's not for?

 In some cases, our team will remove review content, such as when it does not follow our our strict Content guidelines.
 Reviews are never removed for their rating.
+Retailers can flag reviews for additional content violations that are automated systems or other processes may not pick up.
+Each of these flagged reviews are reviewed by an internal team member.

 When a review is flagged for either Product Reviews or Seller Ratings review, it will go through a review process with our moderation and transparency team to make sure they fall within violations of the terms set below.